 When you’re refinancing your home and getting it appraised, you should do your best to make your home appealing.
-Even things as simple as cleaning up or having a well-maintained front lawn could make a difference in the appraiser’s impression.
+Even something as simple as cleaning up or having a well-maintained front lawn can make a difference in the appraiser’s impression.

 Tips for getting a higher appraised value

 The higher your home’s appraised value, the better your chances are of getting approved for a refinance.
-Knowing how to prepare for an appraisal for refinancing gives you an edge and could help you in increasing your home’s appraised value.
+Here’s how to prepare for an appraisal for refinancing, and increase your home’s appraised value: